 Either way, I graduated college as a single man, and I went into ministry as a man without a partner.
 Now, my point in sharing this is not to hash out my personal struggles for the world to see.
 Instead, I want to give a voice to those who may be overlooked in the church.

 So, single people, this article is for you!
 If you are feeling the heartbreak of a recent breakup or cannot seem to get a date if your life depended on it, you are in the right space.
 Please, stay for a while.

 Now, I am about to make a bold claim: the church does not know what to do with single people.
 Most of my experiences and the experiences of my single friends with the church and romance land somewhere between being repeatedly told that “You just need to rely on God/not worry about dating, and she’ll come” and being used as free labor since the married people have each other to worry about and your Friday nights are free.
 (Can I get an amen?)

 There is sometimes such an emphasis on marriage in the church that the gift of singleness—to use an overused phrase!—and its value to the kingdom is virtually ignored.
 Now, before you read on, let me spit a little truth.
 I do not desire to be single forever.
-I desire to be married to a God-fearing woman and raise a family with this woman.
-I am searching for her, but just because I am searching does not mean I cannot leverage this season of my life for the kingdom.
+I want to be married to a God-fearing woman and raise a family with this woman.
+Although I am searching for her, just because I am searching does not mean I cannot leverage this season of my life for the kingdom.